 Run/walk/hike/get outside with the dog.
 2/9 miles.

 Front Squat 5 x3 @ 55, 55, 55, 60, 70 Then, partner wod with the dog: run 2.5 miles.
 Who was it that said, why would you want to only do the things you're good at?
 When you're terrible at something, do more of it!
 "If I couldn't handle not being good at something, then … Continue reading squat and run

 Back squat 3-3-3-3 reps @ 55, 60, 65, 70 Thruster 3-3-3-3 reps @ 55lbs.
 4 attempts at a max L-sit hold for time, knee tuck @ 25 seconds.
 Finished in 11:20.

 Why are front squats so scary?
 Seriously.
 I dread them.
-Not the most graceful movement for tall people, at least not me for anyway.
-Ran 1.5 with the dog to warm up, half a running sandwich to get the dog out and sniff the world; even if it is muggy out there and bugs fly … Continue reading the dreaded front squat
+Not the most graceful movement for tall people, at least not for me anyway.
+Tonight's workout started with a 1.5-mile warmup run with the dog, half of the running sandwich; even if it is muggy out there and bugs fly in my eyes and nip … Continue reading the dreaded front squat

 This seemed like a good WOD to kick off training again.
 For one, I could do it RX, even if it would be a slog.
 Also, the running portion could be a partner WOD, and I have the best partner of all!
 He has floppy ears and yellow eyes and keeps a pretty steady pace … Continue reading training miles